Canon EOS R7 advanced manual

-- Additive: The exposure of each single image captured is added cumulatively.
-Based on the number of exposures setting, set a negative exposure compensation.
-Follow the basic guide below to set the exposure compensation amount.
+- Additive: If you set a negative exposure compensation, the cumulative exposure of each single image will be added.
+If you follow the basic guide, you can set the exposure compensation amount.
 (Two exposures: -1 stop, three exposures: -1.5 stop, four exposures: -2 stops)

 - Bright/Dark: Brightness (or darkness) of the base image and added images is compared at the same position, and bright (or dark) portions are retained.
 Some overlapping colors may be mixed, depending on the relative brightness (or darkness) of the image.

-When enabled, the focus bracketing feature instructs the camera to take a series of pictures with the lens’ focus distance setting increasing between each image captured until the specified number of images are captured or until infinity focus is reached.
-The resulting set of images can then be focus stacked during post-processing with the result being an increased depth of field, potentially by a significant amount, while avoiding the softening effects of diffraction caused by very narrow apertures use.
+The feature tells the camera to take a series of pictures with the lens’ focus distance setting increasing between each image captured until the specified number of images are captured or until the focus is reached.
+The resulting set of images can then be focus stacked during post-processing with the result being an increased depth of field, potentially by a significant amount, and avoiding the effects of diffraction caused by very narrow apertures use.

 This technique is commonly used in macro photography as the depth of field is typically extremely shallow at very close focus distances.
 Landscape photographers frequently use this technique to keep entire scenes that include a close foreground subject in focus.